-Tip: Don't choose stables based on the price.
-Always visit a barn first and decide if it offers the level and quality of training your child needs.
+Note: Don't choose stables based on the price.
+Always visit a facility first and decide if it offers the level and quality of training your child needs.
 As the young rider matures, you can always transition into more advanced disciplines (reining, dressage, jumping) and lesson plans.

 Finding the right stable to ride in can be a daunting task.
 Follow these guidelines to assist in narrowing down the process.

-Always take the time to watch a riding lesson from start to finish (getting the horse, saddling, riding in the lesson and untacking or removing the bridle and saddle).
+Always take the time to watch a riding lesson from start to finish (getting the horse, saddling, riding in the lesson, and untacking or removing the bridle and saddle).
 Is the instructor encouraging and pleasant and familiar with teaching children?
-Is the horse happy and willing (no ear pinning - folds ears back like a hissing cat, biting or showing a general "unwell" or unhappy demeanor)?
-If you are unsure of what to look for ask a horse-owning friend or trainer to come with you.
+Is the horse happy and willing?
+Is the horse displaying ear pinning, meaning the horse folds their ears back like a hissing cat, biting or showing a general "unwell" or unhappy demeanor?
+If you are unsure of what to look for, ask a horse-owning friend or trainer to come with you.

 Note: Be wary of stables that dismiss a horse's unhappiness.
-If you see a horse with pinned ears, that threatens to kick or buck, is hard to catch in the field or otherwise "sour," these are all signs of a chronically stressed animal.
-Never ride at a stable with staff that hits, yells at or uses aggression on the horse.
+If you see a horse with pinned ears, who threatens to kick or buck, is hard to catch in the field, or otherwise acts "sour," these are all signs of a chronically stressed animal.
+Never ride at a stable with staff that hits, yells at, or uses aggression on the horse.
 Violence has no place around children or animals.

 Once the lesson starts, watch to see the lesson is well-run: